robot670/Anirudh_BlueStamp_Portfolio/index.md

 ## Challenges

 One of my biggest challenges was that my LK Cokoino MG90S servos were not working.
-I found that while my Tower Pro MG90S Mini Servo for my turret base was working, the LK Cokoinno MG90S servos did not have enough power because my batteries did not provide enough voltage.
+I found that while my Tower Pro MG90S Mini Servo for my rotating base was working, the LK Cokoinno MG90S servos did not have enough power because my batteries did not provide enough voltage.
 To solve this, I broke down my battery pack and used its wires along with another battery pack by soldering them together.
 This new battery pack has space for 5 AA batteries, allowing my robotic arm to have enough voltage for all of my servos.
 Another challenge that I had was with my servo screws.
 These screws are necessary to attach the servos to the arm's components, but they often got stripped, making them very difficult to attach.
 To solve this, I had to use pliers to gain enough torque to turn the head of the stripped screws.